kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ##### options.field `String`

-The name of the field which the column is bound to.
+The name of the field to which the column is bound.

 ##### options.format `String`